Education / Educational program for schools – Museum JAN

-Looking at art inspires, amazes, and raises questions.
-You learn to look more closely, think critically, formulate your opinion, and develop your own creativity.
-In our museum, students come face to face with original art.
-Our educational programs are full of surprising, active working methods that inspire, stimulate, and motivate.
-The lessons are given by experienced museum teachers who welcome and guide the students with great enthusiasm.
+Viewing art inspires, amazes, and raises questions.
+You’ll learn to observe more closely, think critically, articulate your opinions, and develop your own creativity.
+At our museum, students come face to face with original works of art.
+Our educational programs are filled with surprising, hands-on activities that inspire, stimulate, and motivate.
+The lessons are taught by experienced museum educators who welcome and guide students with great enthusiasm.

 Customized program

-A museum visit is even more fun when it is organized in collaboration with schools.
-Do you have your own ideas or would you like to tie in with a theme within the school program?
-We are happy to help you make it an unforgettable experience for your students.
-Send an email to educatie@museumjan.nl.
+A museum visit becomes even more enjoyable when organized in collaboration with schools.
+Do you have your own ideas, or would you like to align with a theme within the school curriculum?
+We’d be happy to brainstorm with you to make it an unforgettable experience for students.
+Email us at educatie@museumjan.nl.

 Primary education